 What is Medamayaki?

-Medamayaki is the Japanese name for fried eggs, made by cracking eggs into a pan and frying them.
-Medama means eyeball, and yaki is to fry, and this dish is called medamayaki because it looks like an eyeball.
+Medamayaki is the Japanese name for fried eggs, made by cracking eggs into a pan and then frying them.
+"Medama" means eyeball, and "yaki" refers to frying.
+Accordingly, this dish is called 'medamayaki' because it resembles an eyeball.

-Sunny-side up or over-easy (over-medium) is perhaps the most common way of frying eggs in the world.
-On the other hand, in Japan, the most popular method of preparing fried eggs is by steaming.
-In other words, the eggs are cracked into a pan, covered with a lid, and cooked with steam.
+Sunny-side-up, over-easy, and over-medium are the most common ways of preparing fried eggs worldwide.
+On the other hand, in Japan, frying followed by steaming is the most popular method.
+In other words, eggs are cracked into a pan, fried, then steamed with a lid.

-In fact, I have ordered sunny-side up fried eggs at hotels in Japan, but what was served to me was a fried egg that had been steamed.
-This shows how widespread and popular steaming is in Japan.
+In fact, I grew up eating fried eggs prepared this way.
+Additionally, I have ordered sunny-side-up eggs at some hotels in Japan, but what I was served were eggs that had been fried and then steamed.
+This shows how widespread and popular the steaming method for preparing this dish is in Japan.

-While perceptions may vary from person to person, many Japanese people would recognize that sunny-side up fried eggs are actually steamed, fried eggs.
+While perceptions might vary from person to person, many Japanese people would typically recognize that fried eggs are made by frying and then steaming.

 Advantages and disadvantages of steaming method

-There are advantages and disadvantages to fried eggs prepared by steaming.
+There are advantages and disadvantages to cooking fried eggs using the steaming method.

-The advantage of steaming is that the yolk can be easily cooked.
-With sunny-side up eggs, it takes time to cook the yolk, and with over-easy (over-medium) eggs, it takes effort to flip the fried eggs and the yolk may be broken.
-In contrast, steaming allows the yolk to cook through quickly while retaining its shape.
+One advantage is that the egg yolk can be easily cooked.
+With sunny-side-up eggs, it takes time to cook the yolk, and with over-easy or over-medium eggs, flipping them takes effort, and the yolk might break.
+In contrast, the steaming method allows the yolk to cook through quickly while retaining its shape nicely.

-The disadvantage of steaming is that the yolk may have a whitish appearance.
-This happens because the top of the yolk is heated by the steam.
-Additionally, since a lid is used in the cooking process, there is one more thing to wash.
+One disadvantage is that the yolk may develop a whitish appearance.
+This occurs because the top of the yolk is exposed to steam.
+Additionally, since a lid is used during the cooking process, there is an extra item to wash.

-In Japan, fried eggs are often eaten for breakfast, so steaming is a popular way to prepare them quickly during busy morning hours.
+In Japan, fried eggs are often eaten for breakfast, so the steaming method is a popular way to prepare them quickly, especially on busy mornings.

-The following shows how changes in egg state are affected by the heat level and steaming time, after placing eggs that have just been taken out of the refrigerator into a heated pan.
+The following shows how changes in egg consistency are affected by heat level and steaming time after placing eggs that have just been taken out of the refrigerator into a heated pan:

 3 mins on Low heat: The yolk flows out when cut.